simsong/stats_2010/recon/README.md

 that are delivered to the Guorbi optimizer.
 The structure of these LP files makes them quite large---typically between 50MB and 1GB.
-However, these files are quite compressible, so we write them as compressed files and then (in Step 4) we convince Guorbi to read the compressed files.
+However, these files are quite compressible, so we write them as compressed files and then (in Step 4) we convince Gurobi to read the compressed files.

-There is 1 .lp.gz file for every census tract.
+There is one .lp.gz file for every census tract.
 The model to create the tract-level files are created by reading the summary files created in step #2.
 So we can parallelize at the (state,county) level, and we can then parallelize within each (state,county) tuple at the tract level.
-The first set of parallelization do not share memory, but the second step do.
+The first set of parallelizations do not share memory, but the second step does.
 To handle this, we use the 03_synth_lp_files.py program.
 It has two parallelization parameters: --j1, which specifies how many (state,county) pairs to run at once, and --j2, which says how many tracts to run at once for each (state,county) pair.
 The default for each of these is 8.

-To give you an idea of how long this takes, know that synthsizing AK 110 (Juno), population 31,275, with 6 census tracts, requires 1183 seconds of CPU and 43GB of RAM with --j2==1.
+To give you an idea of how long this takes, know that synthesizing (AK,110) (Juno), population 31,275, with 6 census tracts, required 1183 seconds of CPU and 43GB of RAM with --j2==1.
 With --j2=8 it requires 284 seconds of CPU and the same amount of RAM (because the RAM is shared).

     python3 03_synth_lp_files.py all all

 4. Run the Gurobi on the LP files.

+    (Needs instructions)

 5. Generate the final report

+    (Needs instructions)

 # Design
 Requirements: